jymcheong/ETW-tutorialSet/README.md

 Windows audit events are often enough for basic detection and accountability.
 For those cases, ETW development won't make sense.

 ETW agent development makes sense when you need to:
-- Correlate different event types (e.g. process + network details) for *near-real-time response within the hosts* .
+- Correlate different event types (e.g. process + network details).
-- Handle detection scenarios where audit data is insufficient:
+- Handle detection use-cases where audit data is insufficient:
   - True Parent ProcessID is absent in EID-4688 and even Sysmon.
   - File access auditing typically needs per-resource setup; even with Global Object Access Auditing, capturing everything for backend processing is impractical.
 - Reduce backend complexity and storage costs by pushing processing to endpoints.